stfxecutables/model_variance/drafts/details.md

 One minute is in most cases a *MASSIVE* over-estimate, so this is all very doable, with a couple exception datasets.
 Also the MLP needs GPUs, so has to be done on e.g. Cedar.
-Thankfully the GPU memory needed is low, so I was able to run e.g. 10 jobs in parallel on once GPU there without little trouble.
+Thankfully the GPU memory needed is low, so I was able to run e.g. 10 jobs in parallel on one GPU there with little trouble.

-But we can indeed test a very large number of combinations.
+So we can indeed test a very large number of combinations.

 # Preliminary Results